gvwilson/thirdbit/fiction/santas/index.md

 and even from the street Finner could smell curry and freshly-baked bread.
-The only remarkable thing was a statue of a cat sitting on an oddly-shaped plinth in the middle of the front yard, its stone eyes fixed on a snow-filled bird bath.<sup>The houses on either side had a miniature Ferris wheel and a model locomotive in their front yards, though, so to be fair, the statue wasn't *that* remarkable.</sup>
+The only remarkable thing was a statue of a cat sitting on an oddly-shaped plinth in the middle of the front yard, its stone eyes fixed on a snow-filled bird bath.<span class="sidenote">The houses on either side had a miniature Ferris wheel and a model locomotive in their front yards, though, so to be fair, the statue wasn't *that* remarkable.</span>

 Finner took a deep breath, walked up to the door, and knocked.
 When nothing happened they knocked again.